brighton36/CoinPost/README.md

 == A Note on Security

 * Extensive spec and behavioral tests on nearly all app functions and code paths
-* input Html is whitelist sanitized through the nokogiri-based sanitize gem
+* nput html is whitelist sanitized through the nokogiri-based sanitize gem
 * All ActiveRecord objects use attribute whitelisting
 * Extensive ACL definitions through declarative_authorization, with corresponding bdd tests